-Operations also have the potential to generate mixed waste.
-Mixed waste, if generated, is accumulated and stored in accordance with Federal and state regulations, treated if required, and disposed at an off-site permitted/licensed facility.
+Operations also have the potential to generate MLLW.
+MLLW, if generated, is accumulated and stored in accordance with Federal and state regulations, treated if required, and disposed at an off-site permitted/licensed facility.

-The proposed activities could generate <1 m3 of transuranic (TRU) waste and < 1 liter of sodium waste.
+The proposed activities could generate <1 m3 of transuranic (TRU) waste.

+These experiments have the potential to generate <1 liter of sodium waste.